sdiehl/zero-to-qed/docs/src/14_tactics.md

 {{#include ../../src/ZeroToQED/Tactics.lean:cases_induction}}
 ```

+> [!TIP]
+> Use `induction n with | zero => ... | succ n ih => ...` for structured case syntax.
+If your induction hypothesis is too weak, try `revert` on additional variables before inducting, or use `induction n generalizing x y` to strengthen the hypothesis.
+For mutual or nested induction, consider `induction ... using` with a custom recursor.

 ### split
 The `split` tactic splits goals involving `if-then-else` expressions or pattern matching into separate cases.
 It creates subgoals for each branch with the appropriate condition as a hypothesis.